Kyutech-Space-Robotics-Lab/.github/profile/README.md

 Repository Naming: All repositories follow a standard naming convention: [team-acronym]-[project-name] (e.g., oc-pipeline, rover-nav).

 Contribution Workflow: All work should be done on feature branches.
-Changes are merged into the main branch via Pull Requests, which should be reviewed by at least one other team member.
+Changes are merged into the main branch via Pull Requests, which must be reviewed by at least one other team member.

 Our Research Teams
 Our work is organized into several core research teams.
 If you are looking for a specific project, please browse the repositories associated with the relevant team.